@masatomakino/threejs-shader-materials

 clippingPlanes: Plane[]

 User-defined clipping planes specified as THREE.Plane objects in world space.
 These planes apply to the objects this material is attached to.
 Points in space whose signed distance to the plane is negative are clipped (not rendered).
-See the WebGL / clipping /intersection example.
-Default is null.
+This requires WebGLRenderer#localClippingEnabled to be true.

 null